DaveAldon/Dynamic-SQL-to-Dynamic-Object/README.md

 Click on the ObjectScript status bar and select Refresh connection in the menu.
 Wait for VSCode to make connection and show something like "localhost:32778[IRISAPP] - Connected"

 You can start coding after that.
-Open **ObjectScript.cls** in VSCode, make changes and save - the class will be compiled by IRIS on 'Save'.
+Open **SQLtoObject.cls** in VSCode, make changes and save - the class will be compiled by IRIS on 'Save'.

 ## Features